 - Stigmatizing to PLHIV – by implying that people who are HIV positive have failed in abstinence and faithfulness,

-– Inadequate – by leaving out messages for families, communities and nations, and placing the burden of prevention on the individual.
+- Inadequate – by leaving out messages for families, communities, and nations, and placing the burden of prevention on the individual.

-It ignores the role of HIV counselling, testing and treatment in prevention, and fails to highlight other possible means of HIV prevention, like safe blood transfusion, safe injections, safe circumcision, and prevention of mother-to-child transmission.The SAVE approach provides a more holistic way of preventing HIV by incorporating the principles of the ABC (Abstinence, Be faithful and Condom use) as well as providing additional information about HIV transmission and prevention, providing support and care for those already infected and actively challenging the denial, stigma and discrimination so commonly associated with HIV.
+It ignores the role of HIV counselling, testing, and treatment in prevention, and fails to highlight other possible means of HIV prevention, like safe blood transfusion, safe injections, safe circumcision, and prevention of mother-to-child transmission.The SAVE approach provides a more holistic way of preventing HIV by incorporating the principles of the ABC (Abstinence, Be faithful and Condom use) as well as providing additional information about HIV transmission and prevention, providing support and care for those already infected and actively challenging the denial, stigma, and discrimination so commonly associated with HIV.

 SAVE counters all these faults.

 S refers to safer practices covering all the different modes of HIV transmission, like safe blood transfusions, and the use of condoms, or sterile needles for injecting.
 Abstinence remains the most reliable method of avoiding exposure to STIs, but it must not be taught in isolation.
-It emphasises PMTCT and PEP (Post Exposure Prophylaxis).
+It emphasizes PMTCT and PEP (Post Exposure Prophylaxis).

 A refers to access to treatment– not just ART, but treatment for HIV-associated infections, and provision of good nutrition (particularly to help ensure adherence to ART) and clean water.